iGovPhil/gwt-drupal/README.md

 # Goverment Website Template (GWT) for Drupal

 Notes:
-* See modulepositions.jpg in /images for this template's module positions.
+- See modulepositions.jpg in /images for this template's module positions.
-* Banner width should be 1250px
+- Banner width should be 1250px
-* Any content in the masthead area should NOT EXCEED 100px.
+- Any content in the masthead area should NOT EXCEED 100px.
-* For experienced Joomla users, please report any template issues to helpdesk@i.gov.ph.
+- For experienced Joomla users, please report any template issues to helpdesk@i.gov.ph.

 ## Known bugs and requests for enhancements (RFEs)
 For a list of known issues and RFEs, check the [issue tracking system](https://github.com/iGovPhil/gwt-drupal/issues).

-### Known Bugs
-- White screen error on certain installation (updates), no admin menu
+- ~~White screen error on certain installation (updates), no admin menu~~
-- Access key missing node error
+- ~~Access key missing node error~~ accessibility features temporarily disabled
-- some access keys not working properly (site map)
+- ~~some access keys not working properly (site map)~~ accessibility features temporarily disabled
-- add dynamic settings for PST (add multiple version)

 ## Future updates (v2.1)
  - Enhanced PST module